With Hillary Clinton and Carly Fiorina running for president, many might think that women are finally achieving gender equality in politics.

 The main reason behind the lack of female representation is not overt discrimination or structural deficiencies in the electoral process.
 In my survey research, for example, North Carolinians prefer women candidates over men.
 Instead it’s a simple lack of a steady pipeline of women entering the races.

 At the national level, the number of women candidates has continued to grow steadily.
 But in North Carolina and in other states, the percentage of women running for offices, like state legislatures, has dropped over the last decade.
-In 2006, for example, women made up 27% of all the candidates in the 2006 North Carolina elections.
+In 2006, for example, women made up 27 percent of all the candidates in the 2006 North Carolina elections.

 Political scientists Jennifer Lawless and Richard Fox argue that the biggest barrier to electoral success for women is their motivation to run.
 They argue that women are half as likely as men to see themselves as political officeholders and half as likely as men to take the steps necessary to become candidates.